Tahtouha/AlexNet_Tensorflow/README.md

 # AlexNet_Tensorflow
-We used the sequal API of Tensorflow to recreate the famous AlexNet and experimented with the hyper parameters to classify the CIFAR-10 dataset
+We used the sequential API of Tensorflow to recreate the famous AlexNet and experimented with the hyper parameters to classify the CIFAR-10 dataset